tedneward/Azgaarnoth/Classes/Feats.md

 If you have a Psionic Talent die from another source, such as a class feature, you don’t get more than one die; use only the one with the largest starting size.

 ***Psi Replenishment***.
 As a bonus action, you can calm your mind for a moment and restore your Psionic Talent die to its starting size.
 You then can’t use Psi Replenishment again until you finish a long rest.

+## Wintry Breath
+*Prerequisites: Winter gnoll, Con 13+*

+You gain a freezing breath attack like your winter wolf ancestry.

+You gain a breath weapon attack that deals 2d6 cold damage in a 15’ cone.
+This breath weapon is usable a number of times per day equal to your Con modifier (minimum 1).
+You must wait at least 1 minute between uses.

 ## Wonder Maker